cloudnative-pg/cloudnative-pg/docs/src/declarative_database_management.md

 For this reason, the database reconciler will check, given a Database object, if there is already another Database object managing the same database.
-If so, it will update its status with a message explaining this, and will not apply any changes in Postgres:
+If so, it will update its status with a message explaining this, and will not apply any changes in Postgres, as shown in the following example:

 ```yaml
 apiVersion: postgresql.cnpg.io/v1